 We show in Appendix C.2 that the job-finding rate can also be asymmetric in a search and matching model without labor selection.
 In particular, under symmetric wages the contact rate (i.e. job-finding rate) will be concave in productivity if the elasticity of the job-finding rate with respect to market tightness (the weight on vacancies in the contact function) is below 0.5, i.e. $\gamma < 0.5$ .
 Note that this condition shares some similarity with Result 4 derived for the pure selection model.
 Furthermore, we show in Appendix C.2 that the job-finding (contact) rate will be the more concave, the lower the elasticity of the contact rate with respect to market tightness.
-Thus, a standard Cobb-Douglas contact or matching function can also generate a concave job-finding rate and the degree of concavity is closely tied to the elasticity of the contact or job-finding rate with respect to market tightness.
+Thus, a standard Cobb-Douglas contact or matching function can also generate a concave job-finding rate with respect to market tightness.